 Figure 2.
-Mean proportion of algal taxa, 2007 to 2011 in Lake Tikitapu from BoPRC monitoring data (Figure by W. Paul, unpubl.).
+Mean proportion of algal taxa (2007 to 2011) in Lake Tikitapu (data from BoPRC; figure by W. Paul, unpubl.).

 Figure 3: Conceptual model of the (A) phosphorus and (B) nitrogen cycles represented in DYRESM-CAEDYM for the present study.
 POPL, PONL, DOPL and DONL represent particulate labile organic phosphorus and nitrogen, and dissolved labile organic phosphorus and nitrogen, respectively.